wp-plugins/prophoto-light-blue-api-add-on/readme.txt

 == Changelog ==

+= 1.0.6 =

+* Updated the 'tested up to' parameter after successfully testing the plugin with WordPress 4.2.

 = 1.0.5 =

 * Updated the 'tested up to' parameter after successfully testing the plugin with WordPress 4.0 and added graphics for use in the WordPress plugins directory.